kanavgoyal781/fault-tolerant-ingestion-pipeline/README.md

   - Scale back in when load drops, to save cost.

 Because the current design already keeps `app.py` stateless and delegates all storage to Qdrant and external services, moving to a multi-instance, load-balanced setup is mostly an **infrastructure change**, not an application rewrite.

-## 9 Honest and basic improvements
-### 9.1 The pipeline fails on invalid json structure, this is something that needs to be improved on.
-### 9.2 The app.py doesn't write to disk.
-### 9.3 Date handling can be done better
-### 9.4 The testing could have covered more cases
-### 9.5 I could have implemented dashboards from logs that I made using pipeline
-### 9.6 Parallelization could have been done
-### 9.7 Diagram could have been better
-### 9.8 I could have clarified date handling much earlier